matplotlib/matplotlib/doc/mpl_toolkits/axisartist/overview.rst

 .. plot:: mpl_toolkits/axisartist/examples/demo_floating_axis.py

-Since it uses a special artists, some mpl commands that work on Axes.xaxis and Axes.yaxis may not work.
+Since it uses special artists, some mpl commands that work on Axes.xaxis and Axes.yaxis may not work.

 axisartist